spatie/laravel-medialibrary/README.md

 You can separately publish the config or the migration using the ```config``` or ```migrations``` tag.

-Next run the migration for the Media table
+After the migration has been published you can create the media-table you by running the migrations.

 ```bash
 $ php artisan migrate
 ```

-The ```publicPath``` key in the configuration is where the generated images are stored.
-This is set to a sensible default already.
+The ```publicPath``` key in the configuration is where the medialibrary will upload files.

 The ```globalImageProfiles``` is a way to set global image profiles.
-(These can be overwritten by a models image profiles).
+More on that when we'll talk about generating images.

-Example of globalImageProfiles:
+An example of how this option could be used.

 ```php
 ...